-Back in mid-2018, after I left my job, I followed the niche selection process outlined by Authority Hacker in their beginner course, The Authority Site System.
+Back in 2018, I followed the niche selection process in The Authority Site System.

-However, this time around, I am far more experienced and aware of industry trends, including Google Updates such as the 2018 Medic Update which had a massive impact on low-to-medium size health-related websites.
+This time around, however, I'm more experienced and aware of industry trends, such as Google's 2018 Medic Update which had a massive impact on YMYL-related websites.

 Portfolio Approach: Building The Next Batch

-As I said earlier, I’ve learned a lot from building my first website and I understand the "recipe" required to attract traffic and monetize that traffic in an effective manner.
-The next step is to replicate this process for a batch of 5-10 websites.
+I've learned a lot from building my first website and I now understand the "recipe" required to attract traffic and monetize effectively.
+The next step is to replicate this process...

 Here's what I'm planning to use:

-- Cloudways & Breeze: my current hosting plan at Cloudways is $10/month for unlimited sites (1GB RAM, 25GB Storage) and will work nicely for my new portfolio.
-I still have 2+ years of hosting time at SiteGround but I don't want to go through the hassle of migrating to Cloudways.
-I'll be using the free Breeze performance plugin instead of WP Rocket and Perfmatters.
+Cloudways & Breeze: my current hosting plan at Cloudways is $10/month for unlimited sites (1GB RAM, 25GB Storage) and will work nicely for my new portfolio.
+I still have 2+ years of hosting time at SiteGround but I don't want to go through the hassle of migrating again.
+I'll be using Cloudways' free Breeze plugin instead of WP Rocket for starter sites.

-- Oxygen Builder: an all-in-one design solution that replaces a traditional WordPress theme and does the heavy-lifting of a page builder like Elementor or Beaver Builder.
-While I typically don't like page builders (they are filled with code bloat), Oxygen is extremely lightweight and doesn’t add unnecessary HTML code.
-At $169 for a lifetime licence for unlimited sites, Oxygen Builder will save me money for years compared to Elementor at $199/year for unlimited sites. 🤩
+Oxygen Builder: an all-in-one design solution that replaces a traditional Wordpress theme and does the heavy-lifting of a page builder like Elementor or Beaver Builder.
+While I typically don't like page builders (they're filled with code bloat), Oxygen is lightweight and lightning-fast.
+At $169 for a lifetime licence (unlimited sites), it's an amazing deal! 🤩

-- BiQ: this is an emerging full-suite SEO tool with basic keyword research, on-page optimization, and rank tracking features.
-The company plans to add backlink analysis in 2022 (they are collecting backlink data, which takes a long time).
-I bought an unlimited usage licence for $245 from AppSumo as I think this will be a good investment compared to $99/month for Ahrefs.
-For now, I’ll still use Ahrefs for keyword research and backlinks but deactivate my account when I don’t need it.
+BiQ: a mini-Ahrefs with keyword research, on-page optimization, and rank tracking - BiQ also plans to add backlinks in 2022 (they're collecting the data).
+I bought an unlimited licence for $245 on AppSumo as I think this will be a good investment compared to $99/mo for Ahrefs.

-- Optinly: a lifetime licence for pop-ups.
-An excellent long-term investment at $245 compared to $29/month for OptinMonster and similar SaaS competitors.
+Optinly: a lifetime licence for pop-ups.
+An excellent long-term investment at $245 compared to $29/month for OptinMonster.

-- Webtotem: a lifetime licence for a firewall and security plugin.
-It's a good replacement for WordFence Free as new updates are only received 30 days after the Premium version is updated.
-The Premium version costs $99/year for one website.
+Webtotem: a lifetime licence for a firewall and security plugin.
+It's a good replacement for WordFence Free as updates are received 30 days after the Premium version ($99/year).

-There's a few more software solutions, but you get the general idea.
-My focus has shifted from building features for one site to building “only what I really need” for multiple sites as cost-efficiently as possible.
+There's a few more, but you get the general idea.
+My focus has shifted from building one website to building multiple websites as cost-efficiently as possible.